Ethan deBeau, Viscount Danforth, hated being a drunkard.

-Ethan’s gaze sharpened and he saw Miss Hunt’s hard features transform into a vapid expression he’d seen a hundred times in ballrooms across London.
+His gaze sharpened as Miss Hunt’s hard features transformed into a vapid expression he’d seen a hundred times in ballrooms across London.

 “Oh, dear me,” Miss Hunt tittered.
 “I would have been quite distraught without my favorite pair of kids.”

-“Thank you, Mrs. Drummond.”
+“Thank you.”
 Miss Hunt’s assistant accepted the gloves from the older woman and handed them to her mistress.

 Miss Hunt clasped her kids to her chest and flashed a brilliant smile at the older woman.
 “Good day, Mrs. Drummond.
-I shall see you again soon.”
+I shall return soon.”

 Ethan swiped his nose.

-What exactly was going on?
 A footman in love with two women, a well-dressed lady whose business at the boys’ home upset the staff?
-A lady who also answered to two names?
+A lady who also answered to two different names?
 What did her footmen need to warn her about?

-The woman squared her shoulders and sniffed the air as if she’d caught scent of something offensive before pivoting to reenter Abbingale.
+The woman squared her shoulders and sniffed the air as if she’d caught scent of something offensive before pivoting to reenter the boys’ home.
 She shut the door with ominous finality.